Q1: Why is the Northern Hemisphere called the land Hemisphere?

 Q17: Inspite of being called the Blue Planet, the earth experiences shortage of water.
 Why?

-Ans : The earth experiences water shortage because 97% of the earth’s water is found in the oceans and is too salty for human use.
-Of the remaining 3%, large proportion is in the form of ice sheets, glaciers and under the ground.
-A very small percentage is available as fresh water.
+Ans: The earth experiences water shortage because 97% of the earth’s water is found in the oceans and is too salty for human use.
+Of the remaining 3%, a large proportion is in the form of ice sheets, glaciers and under the ground.
+A very small percentage is available as freshwater.

 Q18: What are the various uses of oceans?

-Q19: How do we measure elevation of land?
+Q19: How do we measure the elevation of land?

-Ans : The level of seawater remains same everywhere.
-Elevation of land is measured from the level of the sea, which is taken as zero.
+Ans: The level of seawater remains the same everywhere.
+The elevation of the land is measured from the level of the sea, which is taken as zero.

 Q22: What is acid rain?